Isaac-DeFrain/cryptography/src/README.md

-# Python source code
+# 🐍 Python examples

-Python implementations of crytpo algorithms
+Python implementations of crytpo algorithms for educational purposes

 ⚠️ WARNING: This code is NOT meant to be used in production! ⚠️